-Benzene and toluene, two volatile organic compounds (VOCs), are toxic to humans 39 and the environment.
-For example, a sufficiently high exposure of toluene will lead to 40 41 health issues like intra-uterine growth retardation, premature delivery, congenital malformations, and postnatal developmental retardation (Donald et al., 1991).
-VOCs, 42 including benzene and toluene, are also important precursors of ground-level ozone, 43 which is produced from the reaction between VOCs and NO_x in the presence of 44 sunlight (Xue et al., 2014), and contribute to the formation of secondary organic 45 46 aerosols (Henze et al., 2008).
-VOCs emitted from anthropogenic activities are important contributors to severe urban haze pollution in China (Guo et al., 2014).
-47 Therefore, information about the spatial and temporal distribution of benzene and 48 toluene emissions is crucial for air quality simulations and predictions, health risk 49 assessments, and emission control policy.
-50 The Pearl River Delta (PRD) and Hong Kong (HK) are located along the coast of 51 southern China, which is one of the most economically developed areas in the country.
-52 It is also where the densely populated mega-cities, Guangzhou and Shenzhen (in the 53 PRD) and Hong Kong are located.
-The PRD and HK regions experience severe air 54 pollution, namely toxic trace gases and particulates, as observed by satellites (e.g. van 55 Donkelaar et al., 2010) and ground-based measurements (e.g. Guo et al., 2009).
-56 Toluene and benzene were found to be two of the most abundant VOCs in the PRD 57 (Chan et al., 2006).
-Toluene and benzene, respectively, had the largest and second 58 which highlights the importance of accurately quantifying these emissions.
-In the PRD, the two major sources of benzene are industrial processes and road transport, and those of toluene are industrial solvents and road transport, while minor sources largest emissions of all anthropogenic VOCs in the PRD in 2010 (Ou et al., 2015),
+Benzene and toluene, two volatile organic compounds (VOCs), are toxic to humans and the environment.
+For example, a sufficiently high exposure of toluene will lead to health issues like intra-uterine growth retardation, premature delivery, congenital malformations, and postnatal developmental retardation (Donald et al., 1991).
+VOCs, including benzene and toluene, are also important precursors of ground-level ozone that is produced from the reaction between VOCs and NO_x in the presence of sunlight (Xue et al., 2014) and contribute to the formation of secondary organic aerosols (Henze et al., 2008).
+VOCs emitted from anthropogenic activities are crucial contributors to the severe urban haze pollution in China (Guo et al., 2014).
+Therefore, information about the spatial and temporal distribution of benzene and toluene emissions is crucial for air quality simulations and predictions, health risk assessments and emission control policy.

+- The Pearl River Delta (PRD) and Hong Kong (HK) are located along the coast of southern China, which is one of the most economically developed areas in the country.
+Guangzhou, Shenzhen in PRD, and Hong Kong are densely populated megacities.
+The PRD and HK regions experience severe air pollution, namely toxic trace gases and particulates, as observed by satellites (e.g. van Donkelaar et al., 2010) and ground-based - 10 measurements (e.g. Guo et al., 2009).
+Toluene was the most abundant VOC and benzene was one of the most the most abundant VOCs in PRD (Chan et al., 2006).
+Toluene and benzene, respectively, had the largest and second largest emissions of all anthropogenic VOCs in PRD in 2010 (Ou et al., 2015), which highlights the importance of accurately quantifying these emissions.
+In PRD, the two major sources of benzene are industrial areas and word transport and these of taluene are industrial achieved. - 15 industrial processes and road transport, and those of toluene are industrial solvents and road transport, while minor sources include industrial processes, gasoline evaporation, building paints, biomass burning, etc. (Ou et al., 2015).